A splint is a support device made of hard material that keeps an injured area from moving.

 If your doctor told you to keep the splint on during bathing, make sure it doesn't get wet.

-To keep the splint dry during bathing:
+Here's how to keep the splint dry during bathing:

-The fingers or toes are swollen, changing colors, or feel numb.
+Your fingers or toes are swollen, changing colors, or feel numb.

 The splint feels too tight or too loose.

-The splint is wet or damaged.
+The splint is damaged.